xavizus/ProjectsIdeas/caseManagementSystem/readme.md

 - Should be fast to startup
 - Should be able to send invoices
 - Should be able to create their own attributes / meta-data
+- Backend should be written in C++, with own written JSON parser, HTTP-server, networkcode and thread handler
+- Frontend should be written with assistance of the framework Angular or Svelte
+- Communication between C++ and frontend shall be done with RestAPI or GraphQL

 # Customer Card
 - Should contain: